Training-Free Guidance Beyond Differentiability: Scalable Path Steering with Tree Search in Diffusion and Flow Models: Experiments

 \subsection{Guided Generation}

+For comparison to guidance baselines in this section, the active size of \ouralg is set to $A=1$.

-\subsubsection{Symbolic music generation}
+\subsubsection{Symbolic Music Generation}

-We follow the setup of \citet{huang2024symbolic}, using a continuous diffusion model pre-trained on several piano midi datasets, detailed in \cref{app:exp detail music}.
-The branch-out size for SCG and \xcleansampling is $K=16$. \paragraph{Guidance Target.} Our study focuses on three types of targets: pitch histogram, note density, and chord progression.
+We follow the setup of \cite{huang2024symbolic}, using a continuous diffusion model pre-trained on several piano midi datasets, detailed in App.~\ref{app:exp detail music}.
+The branch-out size for \xcleansampling is $K=16$; SCG and SVDD use a sample size of $16$, the temperature of SVDD is $0.01$, and TDS uses $4$ particles.

+\textbf{Guidance Target.} Our study focuses on three types of targets: pitch histogram, note density, and chord progression.
 The objective function is $f_{y}(\cdot) = - \ell \rbr{y, \texttt{Rule}(\cdot)}$, where $\ell$ is the loss function.
 Notably, the rule function $\texttt{Rule}(\cdot)$ is \textit{non-differentiable} for note density and chord progression.

-\paragraph{Evaluation Metrics.} For each task, we evaluate performance on 200 targets as formulated by \citet{huang2024symbolic}.
+\textbf{Evaluation Metrics.} For each task, we evaluate performance on 200 targets as formulated by \cite{huang2024symbolic}.
 Two metrics are used: (1) Loss, which measures how well the generated samples adhere to the target rules.
-(2) Average Overlapping Area (OA), which assesses music quality by comparing the similarity between the distributions of the generated and ground-truth music, focusing on matching target attributes \cite{yang2020evaluation}.
+(2) Average Overlapping Area (OA), which assesses music quality by comparing the similarity between the distributions of the generated and ground-truth music \cite{yang2020evaluation}.

-\paragraph{Results.} As shown in \cref{tab:music guidance}, our proposed \xcleansampling method demonstrates superior performance while maintaining comparable sample quality.
-For differentiable rules (pitch histogram), \xcleansampling outperforms DPS, which SCG, another gradient-free approach, cannot achieve.
-For non-differentiable rules such as note density and chord progression, \xcleansampling matches or exceeds SCG and significantly outperforms DPS.
+\textbf{Results.} As shown in Table~\ref{tab:music guidance}, our \xcleansampling outperforms baselines while preserving comparable sample quality.
+For differentiable rules (pitch histogram), \xcleansampling outperforms DPS, which gradient-free methods like SCG and SVDD cannot achieve.
+For non-differentiable rules (note density and chord progression), \xcleansampling matches or exceeds SCG and significantly outperforms others.

-\subsubsection{Small molecule generation}
+\subsubsection{Small Molecule Generation}

 We validate our methods on the generation of small molecules with discrete flow models.
-Following \citet{nisonoff2024unlocking}, the small molecules are represented as simplified molecular-input line-entry system (SMILES) strings.
+Following \cite{nisonoff2024unlocking}, the small molecules are represented as simplified molecular-input line-entry system (SMILES) strings.
 These \textit{discrete} sequences are padded to 100 tokens and there are 32 possible token types including one pad and one mask token $M$.
-We adopt the same unconditional flow model and Euler sampling curriculum as \citet{nisonoff2024unlocking}.
+We adopt the same unconditional flow model and Euler sampling curriculum as \cite{nisonoff2024unlocking}.